Intro, Data Modeling, Databases | Prisma's Data Guide

 Relational databases

-Relational databases are great at handling highly structured data and making it accessible with flexible querying.
-Discover why the relational paradigm has stood the test of time.Comparing SQL, query builders, and ORMsWhat are database migrations?Strategies for deploying database migrationsUsing the expand and contract pattern for schema changesComparing common database infrastructure patterns
+Relational databases are great at handling highly structured data and making it accessible through flexible querying.
+Discover why the relational paradigm has stood the test of time.What is an ORM?Comparing SQL, query builders, and ORMsWhat are database migrations?Strategies for deploying database migrationsUsing the expand and contract pattern for schema changesComparing common database infrastructure patterns

 PostgreSQL